Home Hindu Wedding The Ceremony Item List Auspicious Time Testimonials Links Contact

 • Shapth Grahan (Marriage vows) & Paani Grahan.

 While holding each other's hands they accept each other voluntarily in front of all the guests present.
 They will proceed to take several vows and accept each other's hand for the prosperity of the householder's life.
-They will vow to take care of each other, carry out household duties and social obligations, raise noble children, always be truthful and loving and live happily together, until they are parted by death.
+They will vow to take care of each other, carry out household duties and social obligations, raise noble children, always be truthful and loving and live happily together.

 • Sindoor Dan